fearofchou/mmnet/README.md

 ## Citation
-If you use Mmnet in your research, please cit our paper
+If you use M&mnet in your research, please cite our paper

     @article{Chou2018mmnet,
       title={Learning to Recognize Transient Sound Events Using Attentional Supervision},